jordanpotti/guardduty-opsec/IAM.md

 ## Persistence:IAMUser/NetworkPermissions

 **OPSEC Guidelines**

+- Make sure when calling AWS API's using compromised credentals, the credentials fit the action.

 **An IAM entity invoked an API commonly used to change the network access permissions for security groups, routes, and ACLs in your AWS account.**